13 Easy Recipes for Onam Sadhya – Onam Sadya Recipes

 Apart from the traditional rituals that are performed during Onam, there are certain dishes that are prepared during this time and they make some of the best food for this special occasion.

-This article will explore some of the traditional recipes that can be served as an offering during Onam festivities.
+This article will explore some of the traditional Onam recipes that can be served as an offering during Onam festivities.

 1) Parippu Curry